corda/corda/docs/source/cordapp-overview.rst

 CorDapp components
 ------------------
-CorDapps take the form of JAR files containing class definitions written in Java and/or Kotlin.
+CorDapps take the form of a set of JAR files containing class definitions written in Java and/or Kotlin.

 These class definitions will commonly include the following elements: